Edward J. Flanagan: Middle years and Boys Town

-Flanagan was moved by the plight of youth.
-In 1917, he founded a home for homeless boys in Omaha.
-Bishop Jeremiah James Harty of the Diocese of Omaha had misgivings, but endorsed Flanagan's experiment in housing and education.
+In 1917, moved by the plight of youth, he founded a home for homeless boys in Omaha.
+Archbishop Jeremiah James Harty of the Diocese of Omaha had misgivings, but endorsed Flanagan's experiment in housing and education.
 Because the downtown facilities were inadequate, Flanagan established Boys Town, ten miles west of Omaha, in 1921.
 Under Flanagan's direction, Boys Town grew to be a large community with its own boy-mayor, schools, chapel, post office, cottages, gymnasium, and other facilities.
 Boys between the ages of 10 and 16 could receive an education here and learn a trade.
 Flanagan did not believe in the reform school model, which he thought too punitive, and stated, "there's no such thing as a bad boy".

 Flanagan's work became widely known, especially after the 1938 release of an MGM film about his life, Boys Town, starring Spencer Tracy as Flanagan and Mickey Rooney as one of the boys.
 Flanagan was allowed to review the script before filming, some of which took place at the complex.
-Tracy won an Academy Award for Best Actor for his performance; he talked about Flanagan at his acceptance speech, saying "If you have seen him through me, then I thank you."
+Tracy won an Academy Award for Best Actor for his performance; he talked about Flanagan at his acceptance speech, saying, "If you have seen him through me, then I thank you."
 An Oscar statuette, dedicated to Flanagan by Tracy, was also given to Boys Town.

 Later years

 Flanagan served on several committees and boards dealing with the welfare of children.
 He also published articles on child welfare.
-Internationally known by the 1940s, in 1946 Flanagan traveled to the Republic of Ireland, where he was appalled by conditions in the children's institutions.
+Internationally known by the 1940s, in 1946, Flanagan traveled to the Republic of Ireland, where he was appalled by conditions in the children's institutions.
 He described them as "a national disgrace".
 When his observations were published after returning to Omaha, Irish print media attacked him, as did the Oireachtas.

-General MacArthur, who was leading the Allied occupation of Japan, invited Fr Flanagan to Japan and Korea in 1947 to advise on child welfare.
+General MacArthur, who was leading the Allied occupation of Japan, invited Monsignor Flanagan to Japan and Korea in 1947 to advise on child welfare.
 He also invited him to review conditions the next year in occupied territory in Austria and Germany, where Flanagan traveled in 1948.

 While in Germany, Flanagan died on 15 May 1948 of a heart attack.
 His body was returned to the United States.
 He is interred at Dowd Memorial Chapel of the Immaculate Conception Parish in Boys Town, Nebraska.

-Canonization process opened in 2012
+Beatification process

-On 25 February 2012, the Catholic Archdiocese of Omaha opened the canonization process for Flanagan.
-At a 17 March 2012 prayer service at Boys Town's Immaculate Conception Church, he was given the title, "Servant of God".
+On 25 February 2012, the Archdiocese of Omaha opened the beatification process for Flanagan.
+On 17 March 2012, he was given the title of a Servant of God.

-This is the first of four titles bestowed in the process of canonization as a Catholic saint, if that is approved.
-The local investigation was completed in June 2015, including documentation of miracles, and the results forwarded to the Vatican.
+On March 23, 2026, Flanagan was recognized for "heroic virtues" by Pope Leo XIV, granting him the title of Venerable.